Film vs. Video In

 Like many things in Hollywood, it's actually a bit of movie magic.

 At first, film directors didn't have a choice; there was no way to synchronize multiple film cameras on a single scene.
-Although this started out as a seeming limitation, it actually turned out to be a creative advantage, an advantage that most multiple-camera video producers don't share.
+Although this started out as a seeming limitation, it actually turned out to be a creative advantage.

 The difference is based primarily on how film is shot.
 In film-style production each scene and camera angle is setup and rehearsed until the director is satisfied.
 Actors, lighting directors, makeup artists, audio people, etc., only need to concentrate on one scene at a time.

-Although it's a time-consuming and tedious process, at the same time, it provides the opportunity for maximum technical and artistic quality.
+Although it's a time-consuming and tedious process, it provides the opportunity for maximum technical and artistic quality.

 You may recall from the lighting modules that the best lighting is limited to one camera angle.